When is the Park open and what is the price of admission?

 You are welcome to picnic in the Park.
 Please dispose of any waste in the trash containers or compost bins located around the Park’s perimeter.
 There is no barbecuing allowed at Socrates.

 We do not allow weddings at Socrates Sculpture Park.
 Proposals and engagements are welcome however!
-We do not allow personal private events like birthday parties at the Park because they often conflict with our programs and exhibitions schedule.
-Rainey Park, located a block south from Socrates on Vernon Boulevard, is the perfect setting for personal, private parties.
-In select circumstances we rent out the grounds for corporate events (this helps raise money for the Park), for more information please email firstname.lastname@example.org or call 718.956.1819 x105.
+We do not allow events like birthday parties at the Park due to conflict issues with our programmatic schedule.
+Rainey Park, located one block south from Socrates on Vernon Boulevard, is the perfect setting for personal celebrations and gatherings.
+In select circumstances we rent out the grounds for corporate events, which helps raise money for the Park’s free arts and culture programming.
+For more information about corporate rental please email email@example.com or call 718.956.1819 x102.

 Can my band/theater group/yoga studio etc. do an event at Socrates?